Marcel Sembat

-Marcel Sembat (/fr/, 19 October 1862 - 5 September 1922) was a French Socialist politician.
-He served as a member of the National Assembly of France from 1893 to 1922, and as Minister of Public Works from August 26, 1914, to December 12, 1916.
+Marcel Étienne Sembat (/fr/; 19 October 1862 - 5 September 1922) was a French lawyer and politician.
+He served as a Socialist member of the Chamber of Deputies for Seine from 1893 to 1922, and as Minister of Public Works from 26 August 1914 to 12 December 1916 under Prime Ministers René Viviani and Aristide Briand.

 Biography

 Early life

-Marcel Sembat was born on October 19, 1862, in Bonnières-sur-Seine, Seine-et-Oise, France.
+Marcel Sembat was born on 19 October 1862, in Bonnières-sur-Seine, then in Seine-et-Oise, France.
 He went to school in Mantes-la-Jolie, attended the Collège Stanislas in Paris and later received a PhD in law.

 Journalism

 He started a career in journalism and co-founded the Revue de l'évolution.
 From 1890 to 1897, he was the editor of La Petite République, created by Leon Gambetta.
 It was then that he became a Socialist.
 He also wrote for La Revue socialiste, La Revue de l'enseignement primaire, Documents du Progrès, La Lanterne, Petit sou and Paris-Journal.
 He later became an editor of L'Humanité.